mhoellerschlieper/eTarget/README.md

 # eTarget
-eTarget is an acoustic electronic target system for softair and other low energy bullets.
+eTarget is an acoustic electronic target system for softair and other low energy projectiles.